ibm-cloud-docs/sap-ase-managed/connectAMC.md

 1. Login to IBM Cloud.
 2. Go to the Resource List and launch the Secrets Manager instance.
 3. Filter by secret group: `<% base environment prefix %>-ase-user-secrets`
-4. Retrieve the ASE password.
-Select "View Secret" for the `<% base environment prefix %>-<% ase instance prefix %>-user-login`
+4. Locate the ASE user login credentials (`<% base environment prefix %>-<% ase instance prefix %>-user-login`).
+Select "View secret", confirm you are in a safe environment, and copy the username and password to a secure location.
-5. Retrieve the AMC private certificate.
-Select "View Secret" for the `<% ase instance prefix %>-amc-private-cert`
+5. Locate and download the AMC private certificate (`<% ase instance prefix %>-amc-private-cert`).

 ## Add the private certificate to your keychain
 {: #add-private-cert-to-keychain}

-1. Open the AMC private certificate file from Secrets Manager.
+1. Open and unzip the AMC private certificate file from Secrets Manager.
 2. Click on your certificate's .pem file.
-3. Enter the ASE password retrieved from Secrets Manager when prompted.
+3. When prompted, enter your Macbook password to allow for Keychain access.
 4. On success, the certificate will be added to your keychain.
-5. Once added, find your certificate in your keychain and click on it to open the details.
+5. Once added, find the `*.inrernal.com` certificate in your keychain and click on it to open the details.
 6. Expand the "Trust" section, and in the dropdown next to "When using this certificate", select "Always trust".
+7. If prompted, enter your Macbook password to update the settings for the certificate.

 ## Connect to AMC
 {: #connect-amc-lb}